dangeboyy/Furniture-Manufacturing-and-Ordering-System/README.md

 public boolean isSold();
 }

-Whenyoumanufactureaproduct,itistemporarilystoredinthefactory(productionline)until
-the **_StorageChief_** moves(i.e.,“stores”)itintoawarehouse.Notethat,ateachrequest,the
-**_StorageChief_** _takes_ oneproductfromthefactoryline,i.e.queue,andstoreseachproduct
-in its own warehouse.
+When you manufacture a product, it is temporarily stored in the factory (productionline) until the **_StorageChief_** moves (i.e.,“stores”) it in to a warehouse.
+Note that, a teach request, the **_StorageChief_** _takes_ one product from the factoryline, i.e.queue, and stores each product in its own warehouse.
 Thereby, you will have **six warehouses**.
-The warehouses are designedtoretrievethefirstproductthathasbeenrecentlyaddedtoyourwarehouse.In other words, furniture is stored in Last-In-First-Out(LIFO) order.
+The warehouses are designed to retrieve the first product that has been recently added to your warehouse.In other words, furniture is stored in Last-In-First-Out(LIFO) order.

 Whena **_customer_** comes tobuyanyfurniture,thatfurnitureisdecidedrandomly,anda
-**_customer_** requestisformed accordingly.Basedon therequestedfurniture, youfindthe
-correspondingwarehouseandremove/popitfromthewarehousetosellittothecustomer.If
-youdon’thavetherequestedproductintherespectivewarehouse,youshouldreturna _FAIL_
-message.Ifyouhave it,youshould returna _SUCCESS_ message. _FAIL_ and _SUCCESS_
-messages work in the same way for the marketing analystand storage.
+**_customer_** requestisformed accordingly.Based on there quested furniture, you find the corresponding warehouse and remove/pop it from the warehouse to sell it to the customer.
+If you don’t have the requested product in there spective warehouse,you should return a _FAIL_ message.If you have it,you should return a _SUCCESS_ message. _FAIL_ and _SUCCESS_ messages work in the same way for the marketing analystand storage.

-Writeasimulationthatrandomlyreceivesrequestsfrom **_MarketingAnalyst_** , **_StorageChief_** ,
+Write a simulation that randomly receives requests from **_MarketingAnalyst_** , **_StorageChief_** ,
-and **_Customer_** .Thereisonlyoneobjectrepresentingeachrole. **Youshouldonlyaskthe usertoenterasingleinputthatisthenumberofrequestsforthesimulation.** Afterall therequestsarecompleted,youshouldprintareportthatshowsthenumberofproductsin the factory, in the warehouse, and that is sold.
+and **_Customer_** .Thereisonlyoneobjectrepresentingeachrole. **You should only ask the user to enter a single input that is the number of requests for the simulation.** After all there quests are completed, you should print a report that shows the number of products in the factory, in the warehouse, and that is sold.

 ## The main structure of the program is given as a pseudocode: